-This article was originally published in the Summer 2018 (vol. 47, no. 3) issue of Mercury magazine, an ASP members-only quarterly publication.
+This article was originally published in the Spring 2018 (vol. 47, no. 2) issue of Mercury magazine, an ASP members-only quarterly publication.

 I often think of black holes like I think of sharks in the ocean: beautiful and elusive in the vast depths, yet terrifying and symbolic of a violent end.
 Most of the time black holes are brought up in pop culture, they’re either the tools of the savvy space-time traveler looking for a wormhole that pops you out into a distant universe, a mass by which you can slingshot your failing ship around to get home sooner, or they’re simply a looming death trap.
 Fortunately, as an astrophysics graduate student here on Planet Earth, I can use the tools of the trade to study these objects at a safe distance.

 Yet, I am not immune to the effects of black holes—none of us are.

 While our galaxy is dotted with millions of black holes that have masses like that of a star, at the center of nearly every galaxy in the known universe resides a supermassive black hole.
 These objects have masses on the order of millions, and sometimes up to billions, of stellar masses.
 Our own supermassive black hole, affectionately referred to as Sagittarius A* (Sgr A*) due to its proximity to the Sagittarius constellation, is about 27 thousand light-years away and has a mass of around four million Suns.
 Our galaxy is about a hundred thousand light-years in diameter, and Pluto is about eight light-minutes from us, so Sgr A* is fairly distant.

 If it is so far away, how is it that it affects us every second of every day?
 The answer is gravity, in two ways.